eeholmes/eeholmes.github.io/README.md

 Original source: A Github Pages template for academic websites by [Stuart Geiger](https://github.com/staeiou): [academicpages.github.io](https://github.com/academicpages/academicpages.github.io).
 Academicpages was forked (then detached) by [Stuart Geiger](https://github.com/staeiou) from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/), which is © 2016 Michael Rose and released under the MIT License.
 See LICENSE.md.

 I (Eli) forked (then detached) an edited copy of academicpages from Eric Ward.
 I then tore into it and changed it quite a bit.

-I've made a number of changes and did not document along the way.
-The following are some that I remember.
+I did not document all changes.
+The following are the major ones.

 * I added mathjax.html to _includes folder and change the default.hmtl in _layouts folder to include that.
 This specs which MathJax configs I want to.